/ / /

 The hotel became a place to see and be seen — a beloved Riviera retreat for creatives, duchesses and Hollywood stars alike.
 Authors Colette and F. Scott Fitzgerald stayed, as did Winston Churchill and the French poet Paul Géraldy.
 In the 1960s, Le Beauvallon was the backdrop for both Two for the Road, starring Audrey Hepburn, and the cult series The Troops of Saint-Tropez.

-After nearly two decades as an exclusive-use events venue, COMO Le Beauvalon reopened its doors to hotel guests in 2025, ushering a revived era of glamour for this Côte d’Azur icon.
+After nearly two decades as an exclusive-use events venue, COMO Le Beauvallon reopened its doors to hotel guests in 2025, ushering a revived era of glamour for this Côte d’Azur icon.